 My hands are red and raw and I have developed unusual callused spots between my fingers.
 It is painful to wash my hands so frequently, yet I know it is best practice to stop the spread.
-I am questioning every “symptom,” every urge to wash and every thought.
+I am questioning every “symptom,” every urge to wash, and every thought.
 I treat Obsessive – Compulsive Disorder and my empathy tank is rapidly filling.

 This past week I transitioned my clients to a telehealth practice.
 I now see clients who live with Obsessive-Compulsive Disorder through the comfort of our computer screens.
 I nod in agreement when they report an increased urge to handwash and worst-case scenario thoughts.
-I listen, ask questions and then offer homework that will help: a statement for this and a different behaviour to practice not doing that.
+I listen, ask questions, and then offer homework that will help: a statement for this and a different behavior to practice not doing that.
 Now more than ever, every door handle I touch and light I turn on comes with an accompanying urge to wash my hands too.
 I struggle to follow my own advice and it feels overwhelming at times.

 During this time of uncertainty, I am learning a lot from my clients: how difficult it is to facilitate change in the face of fear.
-Our new baseline are the recommendations set forth by the government; stay home, wash your hands frequently and for 20 seconds, practice social distancing, etc., but the humanity in us all questions if we are doing enough to stay safe.
+Our new baseline is the recommendations set forth by the government; stay home, wash your hands frequently and for 20 seconds, practice social distancing, etc., but the humanity in us all questions if we are doing enough to stay safe.